-- Search collection guides (also called "finding aids").
+- Search collection guides (also called "finding aids") to find materials.

-- Go to the Archives and Special Collections department site for visitor information, tips on finding sources, and other useful information.
+- Go to the Archives and Special Collections department site for visitor information, information about using our collections, and news & events.

-- Use the list of archives, rare book, and manuscript library sites to find one that is relevant to your research.
+- Peruse the list of archives and special collections websites to find one that is relevant to your research.
 These sites have staff contact information as well as links to collections, digital materials, online exhibits and other resources.